 However if he could show evidence that he had contributed towards the deposit then he could make a claim for that amount to be refunded to him along with a claim that he believed that the property was going to be their home forever, and that he should therefore receive a share of accumulated equity.

 In respect of the maintenance payments, we advised him that while he was responsible for child maintenance for 2 of the children he was not responsible for maintenance towards the girlfriend.

-The couple attended Family Mediation and the matter was resolved in accordance with Tracey's legal advice with the boyfriend receiving 25% of the equity in the property.
+The couple attended Family Mediation and the matter was resolved in accordance with our legal advice with the boyfriend receiving 25% of the equity in the property.